Rock County, Wisconsin

 Rock County is a county in the U.S. state of Wisconsin.
 As of the 2020 census, the population was 163,687.
 Its county seat is Janesville.
-Rock County comprises the Janesville-Beloit, WI Metropolitan Statistical Area and is included in the Madison-Janesville-Beloit, WI Combined Statistical Area.
+Rock County comprises the Janesville–Beloit metropolitan statistical area and is included in the Madison–Janesville–Beloit combined statistical area.

 History

 Rock County was created as a territorial county on December 7, 1836, from Milwaukee County and fully organized February 19, 1839.
 The county is named for the Rock River, which bisects the county from north to south.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 726 sqmi, of which 718 sqmi is land and 8.0 sqmi (1.1%) is water.

 Cook Memorial Arboretum, a natural area with birding and nature trails, is located northwest of Janesville.
 It is owned by the Janesville School District.